Okta-PAM-Resource-Kit/scripts/installation/windows/Powershell/README.md

-# OktaPAM-PowerShell: Tools for installing OktaPAM (ASA) ServerTools with PowerShell
+# OktaPAM-PowerShell: Tools for installing OPA/ASA ServerTools with PowerShell

 **_These modules are not supported by Okta, and no warranty is expressed or implied.
 Please review and understand all modules before using.
 Use at your own risk._**